Blog/Best SEO Agency in 2026: The Complete Buyer's Guide/SEO Agency Pricing: Retainer vs. Project vs. Performance (2026 Guide)

 Cons:

-• can lead to narrow focus (e.g., vanity rankings).
+• Can lead to narrow focus that neglects brand building.

-• Usually higher overall cost due to risk premium.
+• Usually higher overall cost due to risk premium (agency charges a premium for uncertainty).

 Best For